 Also, taking emotions out of play, you can decide what your savings goal will be at Betterment, and your asset allocation will change according to your goals.
 For instance, if you’re planning to retire in 30 years, Betterment will probably recommend a more aggressive portfolio.
 But if you’re saving for a new house or a big trip, then Betterment will probably recommend a less risky portfolio because you may want to tap into resources.

-Betterment is one of the cheapest digital advice firms on the market, requiring no minimum deposit and charging a flat advisory fee of 0.25% per year.
+Betterment’s primary plan, Digital, is one of the lower cost robo-advisor services on the market, requiring no minimum deposit and charging a flat advisory fee of 0.25% per year.
 The fee is pro-rated across the year and charged at the end of each calendar quarter, which is once every three months.

 For example, with $10,000, the fee would be $25 per year ($5000 * .0025), which is less than most couples would pay for a meal out.
 Would you like to invest $100,000?
 Then your fee will be just $250 per year ($100,000 x .0025) or about the cost of an average round-trip plane ticket.

 |View All Fees||Betterment||Wealthfront||TD Ameritrade Essential Portfolios||Fidelity Go||Schwab Intelligent Portfolios|

 Fund companies also charge an expense ratio fee, and this applies to all robo firms.
 Thanks to Betterment’s exclusive use of Vanguard ETFs, your average expense fee for a Betterment portfolio is 0.13%.
 These expense ratios are some of the lowest in the industry, and even for a saver with $10,000 paying $25 a year, the added .13% fee of $13 a year makes the total annual fee just $38.

 For investors who would like access to a human, Betterment also offers its Premium service.